voodooattack/e2d/readme.md

 # Introduction

 Most canvas libraries abstract away different aspect of canvas to make you faster.
 When using this library, there isn't much abstraction.
-In fact, the api mirrors the canvas2d api in a way makes coding canvas actually fun!
+In fact, the API mirrors the canvas2d API in a way makes coding canvas actually fun!

 Some of the functions fill in parts of the language that aren't implemented yet, like `CanvasRenderingContext2D.prototype.ellipse` and `CanvasRenderingContext2D.prototype.addHitRegion`.